 - 1. Measurement and Assessment - 2.
 Vocational Psychology and Career Development - 3.
-Research and Interventions in Counseling Psychology

-- 4. Methods of Quantitative Research Design and Analysis - 5.
+Research and Interventions in Counseling Psychology - 4.
+Methods of Quantitative Research Design and Analysis - 5.
 Ethical, Legal, and Professional Issues in Psychology - 6.
 Multicultural Counseling and Human Diversity

 The Doctoral Oral Examination consists of an oral examination of the student by the CCP faculty.
 The oral examination ("Orals") is a professional counseling skill domain that is evaluated through a written work sample and oral examination.
-The CCP Faculty administers Oral exams twice yearly in fall and spring semesters on the dates published by the CCP Prelim Coordinator.
-Oral exams occur approximately one month after the written qualifying examinations have been administered in fall and spring semesters.
+The CCP Faculty administers Oral exams twice yearly in fall (retakes only) and spring semesters (initials and retakes) on the dates published by the CCP Prelim Coordinator.
+Oral exams occur in April of the students' 3rd year in the program.
+Retakes occur in the fall or spring of the students' 4th year.
 Students are first eligible to sit for the oral exam in spring term of their 3rd year in the program if they have already sat for the qualifying written examination in fall term of their 3rd year in the program.
 Students must sit for the written examination prior to sitting for the oral examination.
-The CCP Prelim Coordinator must receive the written work sample from the student two weeks prior to the date of the oral exam.
+The CCP Prelim Coordinator must receive the (a) theoretical orientation essay, (b) case conceptualization, (c) brief clinical CV, and (d) Client Release of Information for Doctoral Qualifying Exam form from the student two weeks prior to the date of the oral exam.
+On the day of the exam, students must bring printed copies of deidentified annotated session transcript for the faculty to review.
 During the exam, the CCP faculty examine the professional/counseling skills of the student as represented in an oral presentation of the work sample material which includes a video- or audiotape presentation of the student's counseling skills.
-More information about the oral exams can be found in the most current version of the Doctoral Qualifying Examination Policies and Procedures ("Prelim Exam Guide"; see http://ed-psych.utah.edu/counseling-psych/prelimexam.php).
+More information about the oral exams can be found in the most current version of the Doctoral Qualifying Examination Policies and Procedures ("Prelim Exam Guide"; see http://ed-psych.utah.edu/counseling-psych/prelim- exam.php).
 Students are encouraged to consult with their faculty advisors and the CCP Prelim Coordinator well in advance of their desire to sit for the oral examination in order to ensure that all paperwork requirements for registration and deadlines are met.

-NOTE: Successful completion of the Doctoral Qualifying Written Examination is required prior to advancement to candidacy whereas successful completion of the Doctoral Oral Examination is required prior to applying for a predoctoral internship; additional requirements for application to the predoctoral internship are specified in Section VIII.
+NOTE: Successful completion of the Doctoral Qualifying Written Examination is required prior to advancement to candidacy, whereas successful completion of the Doctoral Oral Examination is required prior to applying for a predoctoral internship; additional requirements for application to the predoctoral internship are specified in Section IX.